 - Loose bowel movements (diarrhea) 4 times a day or loose bowel movements with lack of strength or a feeling of being dizzy

 - Nausea that stops you from eating or drinkingand/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day

 - Lasting loss of appetite or rapid weight loss of five pounds in a week

-- Rash that is not relieved by prescribed medicines
+- A new rash or a rash that is not relieved by prescribed medicines

-- Sexual problems and reproduction concerns may happen.
-In both men and women, this drug may affect your ability to have children.
-This cannot be determined before your treatment.
-Talk with your doctor or nurse if you plan to have children.Ask for information on sperm or egg banking.
+- Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
+Talk with your doctor or nurse if you plan to have children.Ask for information on sperm or egg banking